Which Religion Is True? A Comparative Look at Judaism, Christianity, and Islam

 Where they agree

-All three traditions share several foundational convictions about truth:
+Despite their fierce disagreements, all three traditions share several foundational convictions about religious truth:

 Where they disagree